Because Instant Matters: A Roadmap for BiMPay’s Success in Barbados

 The Current Debate on the UK Digital ID (“BritCard”) is Misleading – Here’s Why!

 The current negative debate about the BritCard is misleading because it largely relies on outdated assumptions about technology and centralization, ignoring the fundamental privacy safeguards that several countries have proven work effectively.
 The central flaw in the critical narrative is that it assumes a 21st-century digital ID is equivalent to the 1950s physical paper card or a single, insecure database.
-As with any technology, there are pros and cons to digital ID, but to act like it’s mass surveillance or gratuitous privacy violating is just wrong.
+As with any technology, there are pros and cons to digital ID, but to act like it is mass surveillance or gratuitous privacy violating is just wrong.
 What’s even more concerning to me is that a lot of the misinformation is being peddled by “privacy experts”.

 Data protection legislation and digital identity legislation have been coupled together in many countries to establish standards for security, user consent, data protection, and independent regulation.
 Moreover, privacy and security controls like zero knowledge protocol, unique ID verification, secure storage, data minimization, decentralized data exchange, and biometric safeguards, among others are employed to protect the privacy of individuals.